We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-What to Look for in a Great Coyote Cartridge
+What to Look for in a Coyote Cartridge

 Coyotes are hunted and killed with everything from a .22LR to a .30/06 and a 12-gauge.
 All will work within their limitations.
 The key is selecting the right load for the cartridge you’re using.

 Rimfires, though not an ideal choice for coyotes, can certainly work.
-What they lack for in bullet velocity and explosiveness, needs to be made up for with a balance of expansion and penetration, and optimum shot placement.
+What the best rimfire loads for coyotes lack for in bullet velocity and explosiveness, needs to be made up for with a balance of expansion and penetration, and optimum shot placement.
 With the exception of the 3000-fps 17 Winchester Super Magnum, avoid explosive varmint bullets.
 Go with the more traditional jacketed-hollow-point styles, like the CCI Velocitor in 22 LR or CCI GamePoint loads for the .22 WMR and .17 HMR.

 For centerfire rounds, fragile lightweight bullets hitting at high-speed are the most instantly lethal on coyotes.
 Common big-game bullets will kill coyotes, too, but they’re designed to provide more penetration than expansion.
 Regardless the cartridge, choose a light-for-caliber bullet with a high ballistic coefficient.
 When they smack a coyote, it’ll sound like kicking a watermelon, and the dog will usually fall in his footprints.